Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Go back to Index

-Letting the customer know their position in the call queue and allowing them to select a call back are welcome features.
+Letting the customer know their position in the call queue and allowing them to select a callback are welcome features.
 However, messages directing customers to your website or asking customers to call back will leave them angry and irritated.

 Whistl CC Guide - on-hold messages.JPG